openedx/edx-documentation/en_us/shared/preface.rst

 * `Building and Running an Open edX Course - latest`_ includes descriptions of features released after the most recent official, named release.

+* The `edX Platform Developer's Guide`_ includes guidelines for contributing to Open edX, options for extending the Open edX platform, using the edX public sandboxes, instrumenting analytics, and testing.

+* `Open edX XBlock Tutorial`_ guides developers through the process of creating an XBlock, and explains the concepts and anatomy of XBlocks.

+* `Open edX XBlock API Guide`_ provides reference information on the XBlock API.

+* `EdX Open Learning XML Guide`_ provides guidelines for building edX courses with Open Learning XML (OLX).
+Note that this guide is currently an alpha version.

+* `EdX Data Analytics API`_ provides reference information for using the data analytics API to build applications to view and analyze learner activity in your course.

+* `EdX Platform APIs`_ provide reference information for building applications to view course information and videos and work with user and enrollment data.

 .. note:: If you use the Safari browser, be aware that it does not support the search feature for `edX documentation`_.
 This is a known limitation.